-COMPASSION Provide immediate and long-term assistance and support to victims who experience mass tragedy in Colorado.

-SECURITY The Fund creates a safe and effective way for the public to make monetary donations to help victims of mass tragedy in Colorado.

-TRANSPARENCY Deliver information about the funds used to assist victims of mass tragedy in Colorado in a timely manner with respect to victim privacy.

-PARTNERSHIP Collaborate with community stakeholders who are essential in collecting funds for victims in the aftermath of a tragedy.
+- COMPASSION: Provide immediate and long-term assistance and support to victims who experience mass tragedy in Colorado. - SECURITY: Create a safe and effective way for the public to make monetary donations to help victims of mass tragedy in Colorado. - TRANSPARENCY: Deliver information about the funds used to assist victims of mass tragedy in Colorado in a timely manner with respect to victim privacy. - PARTNERSHIP: Collaborate with community stakeholders who are essential in collecting funds for victims in the aftermath of a tragedy.

-BI-ANNUAL SUMMARY
+BIANNUAL SUMMARY

-This report covers the CHF activities from July 1, 2022, through December 31, 2022.
-During this time, the response continued to address needs of the families of deceased victims, survivors, and those directly impacted, as determined by the victim advocates working with them.
+This report covers CHF activities from July 1, 2023 through December 31, 2023.
+During this time the response continued to address needs of the families of deceased victims, survivors, and those directly impacted, as determined by the victim advocates working with them.
 CHF's formal activation ceased six months after the Boulder Supermarket Tragedy on October 22, 2021.
-Donations made that were not designated by the donor for the Boulder Supermarket Tragedy were directed based on CHF's discretion.
-The numbers below have not been audited and quarterly fluctuations in totals reflect developments or changes around donor intent.
+Donations made after that date that were not designated by the donor for the Boulder Supermarket Tragedy were directed based on CHF's discretion.
+The numbers below have yet to be audited; fluctuations in totals reflect developments or changes around donor intent.